ACK alert management

 Eviction event

-An eviction event has occurred in the cluster.
+An eviction event occurs in the cluster.

 event